lyubolp/step-stats/README.md

 # step-stats
 A small app for tracking steps

+## Known Limitations

+### Current streak across New Year
+The dashboard streak counter uses only the current year's step data.
+If a streak spans New Year's Eve into January 1st, only the January portion will be counted.

 ## CSV Import / Export

 Step data can be exported and imported as a CSV file from the **Settings** page.